 Photos & videos

-I offer an introductory appointment which lasts 50 minutes for the reduced rate of £30.
+I offer an introductory appointment which lasts 50 minutes and is a space for you to share your experiences and what has brought you to counselling.
+The introductory session costs £45.
 Sessions after this can be weekly, fortnightly or monthly.

-Each session last 50 minutes and cost £45 per session.
+Every session last 50 minutes and costs £45 per session.
 I offer a reduced rate of £40 per session if booking and paying in advance for 3 or more sessions.
-Student discount is available.
+Student discount is also available.

-Payment can be made by cash at the end of each session or cash/bank transfer if paying in advance.
+Payment can be made by cash at the end of each session or by cash or bank transfer if paying in advance.